1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Aged for two years, half in amphorae and half in casks, Taurus 2022 shows ambition.
-That of a deep white melon, slightly cloudy but no matter, it offers a dynamic of invigorating flavors, a surprising character that is both smooth and solid, carried by a gentle bitterness.
+Aged for two years—half in amphorae and half in large oak barrels—the 2022 Taurus is a wine of ambition.
+It offers the deep, slightly cloudy character of a white melon, yet this is of little consequence; it delivers a refreshing burst of flavors and a surprising character that is both smooth and robust, underpinned by a gentle bitterness.

 About the estate:

-Frédéric Niger arrived at the estate in 2009 and benefited from the invaluable knowledge of the iconic winemaker Guy Bossard, the former owner, until 2013.
-Since then, Frédéric has continued the organic (since 1975) and biodynamic (certified in 1998) cultivation of the vines and is committed to winemaking that is as natural as possible.
-The brightness of the fruit and the sincere aromatic openness of his unpretentious wines are evident.
-Beyond the delightful Classic, Granite, Orthogneiss, and Taurus Muscadets, the daring winemaker experiments with twenty-eight cuvées aged in amphorae and/or large oak casks and concrete vats.
-These wines, full of vitality, take us out of our comfort zone.
-Following a problem with the Muscadet appellation approval, the wines are now classified as Vin de France.
+Frédéric Niger joined the estate in 2009 and benefited from the invaluable expertise of the legendary winemaker Guy Bossard, the former owner, until 2013.
+Since then, Frédéric has continued the vineyard’s organic (since 1975) and biodynamic (certified in 1998) practices and is committed to the most natural winemaking process possible.
+The brilliance of the fruit and the genuine aromatic openness of his unpretentious wines reflect this approach.
+Beyond the delightful Muscadet wines—Classic, Granite, Orthogneiss, and Taurus—the daring winemaker experiments with twenty-eight cuvées aged in amphorae and/or large oak casks and concrete tanks.
+These vibrant wines take us out of our comfort zone.
+Following an issue with the Muscadet appellation certification, the wines are now labeled as Vin de France.

 Wine Enthusiast